dscho/pagefind-xkcd-demo/content/comics/2011-3-7-server-attention-span.md

 Server: What article?

-Browser: The one I-
+Browser: The one I—

 Server: Who are you?

-Browser: I-
+Browser: I—

 Server: Hi!
 I'm a server!

-{{Title text: They have to keep the adjacent rack units empty.
-Otherwise, half the entries in their

-var

-log

-syslog are just 'SERVER BELOW TRYING TO START CONVERSATION *AGAIN*.' and 'WISH THEY'D STOP GIVING HIM SO MUCH COFFEE IT SPLATTERS EVERYWHERE.'}}